The Shift from Central Kitchens to Decentralised Food Systems

 One of the most underappreciated benefits of a decentralised food model is consistency.
 In a central kitchen environment, the quality of what reaches a guest depends on a chain of variables — the skill level on a given shift, the demands of service, the time between cooking and serving.
 Each link in that chain is an opportunity for variation.

 When food is crafted to a fixed standard, frozen at its best, and reheated through a controlled process, that variation disappears.
 Every guest receives the same dish.
-The hotel in London and the workplace canteen in Leeds can serve from the same menu with the same result.
+The hotel in London and the smart canteen in Leeds can serve from the same menu with the same result.
 This level of reliability is not just operationally valuable — it is what builds genuine trust with the people you serve.

 The shift from central kitchens to decentralised food systems is not a passing trend.
 It reflects a fundamental rethinking of where value is created in food service — and the answer, increasingly, is not in the size of the kitchen, but in the quality of what comes out of it.